-The University strongly recommends student employees enroll in direct deposit for proper delivery of payroll earnings.
-A direct deposit arrangement will allow a student's net pay to be deposited into one or more bank accounts of their choice.
+Student employees must enroll in direct deposit for proper delivery of payroll earnings.
+It is mandatory at the University.
+The direct deposit arrangement will allow a student's net pay to be deposited into one or more bank accounts of their choice.
 Funds are available on Friday of the pay week.
 A pay advice (available electronically) detailing gross pay and deductions will be generated.
 Students can enroll in direct deposit through HR Direct self- service or by completing the direct deposit request form at Human Resources, room 325 Whitmore.